 The provisions of this chapter shall govern matters related to building material conservation, resource efficiency and environmental performance.

-Materials stored and handled onsite during construction phases shall comply with the applicable manufacturer’s printed instructions.
-Where manufacturer’s printed instructions are not available, approved standards or guidelines shall be followed.
+The onsite storage and handling of materials during construction phases shall comply with the applicable manufacturer’s printed or electronic media instructions.
+Where manufacturer’s instructions are not available, approved printed or electronic media standards or guidelines shall be followed.

 Porous or fibrous materials and other materials subject to moisture damage shall be protected from moisture during the construction phase.
 Material damaged by moisture or that are visibly colonized by fungi either prior to delivery or during the construction phase shall be cleaned and dried or, where damage cannot be corrected by such means, shall be removed and replaced.

 Not less than 50 percent of nonhazardous construction waste shall be diverted from disposal, except where other percentages are indicated in Table 302.1.
-A Construction Material and Waste Management Plan shall be developed and implemented to recycle or salvage construction materials and waste.
+A Construction Material and Waste Management Plan shall be developed and implemented to recycle or salvage construction materials and waste where such salvage and recycling facilities are available within 75 miles of the building site.
 The Construction Material and Waste Management Plan shall comply with all of the following: